Curvature Perturbations and Anomaly explain Dark Energy

 We can adopt the experimental value as the curvature perturbation to investigate a history of dark energy.
-The big bang, matter and dark energy density balance each other .
+At the big bang, thermalized radiation dominates and dark energy density dwindles from the initial $50\%$.
 Dark energy continues to produce entropy by decaying with gluon pair production.
-However it has become stable after QCD transition since it lost major decay chanel.
-Nevertheless, dark energy appears as the dominant component of the energy densities of the Universe.
-Finally it becomes such dominant that the Universe resumed accelerated expansion. de Sitter entropy reached $10^{120}$ now which can be explained by $\Gamma^2M_P^2$ is the decaying width of dark energy by two phtoton emission.
-We have thus told a history of dark energy which can explain why it dominates now.
-The present dark energy is a self consistent solution of Friedmann's equation and Anomaly.
-Our universe after all keeps the subtle balance between the classical and quantum physics.
+However it has become stable after QCD transition since it lost major decay channel.
+Nevertheless, dark energy reappears as the dominant component of the energy densities of the Universe.
+Finally it becomes such dominant that the Universe resumed accelerated expansion.
+We have thus recreated a history of dark energy which can explain why it dominates now.
+The present dark energy is a self consistent solution of Friedmann's equation with Anomaly.
+Our Universe after all keeps the subtle balance between the classical and quantum physics.
 The observations of curvature perturbation are expected to be accurate on dark energy scale.
 On the other hand, we need to have much better data on those coming out the Horizon much earlier.